rmsidebottom/URLMonster/README.md

 This URL shortener has three components; a Python script, a mySQL backend, and a basic front end webpage ([index.html](index.html)).

 ## Python Backend
+To set up the python environment, ensure `pipenv` is installed and then run `pipenv install`.
+Upon success, you can then run `export FLAKS_APP=urlmonster.py && pipenv run flask run` to start the flask webapp.

 ### `/` - GET request
 This route is set up to serve the `index.html` file and the form it hosts.
 From here a user can submit a URL they will to shorten.